rbind/njtierney.com/content/post/2018-02-07-acknowledgements.markdown

 > It has been an amazing four years, I look forward to seeing what happens next.

 ## So, what IS next?

+I've been (very much) enjoying a great post doc at Monash, working with [Di Cook](http://dicook.github.io/) and [Rob Hyndman](https://robjhyndman.com/).
+I get to work on developing R packages, publishing best practices for working with missing data, and making data analysis easier and more powerful.
+Honestly, there's not many other places in the world I would rather be.

 This year some of the big projects I'm thinking about include: